Jump To Section

 The key here is that if you have your kitchen clean and nothing for them to eat, it will be less inviting for them to come in and set up a home base.

-There are various ways that you can treat your roach problem.
+There are various ways that you can treat cockroaches in kitchen cabinets.
 Strolling down the aisle of your local hardware store might be a bit overwhelming.
 With so many choices, how do you know the right product for your needs?

 The last thing you want to do is get something that doesn’t work, and the problem continues to grow.
 Some roaches are immune to specific treatments, and it won’t do a thing for them.
 Here are the various treatment methods available and the pros and cons of each.

-Traps are one of the most common treatment methods because they’re cheap.
-The bait is tempting as the roach is a scavenger looking for food.
-They will come into the box and ingest the poison.
+Traps are one of the most common treatment methods to help keep out cockroaches from kitchen cabinets because they’re cheap.
+The bait is tempting as the cockroach in your kitchen cabinets scavenge looking for food.
+They will go into the trap and ingest the poison.

 The goal is that they will take it back to the colony where they hide.
 Remember, roaches often get into the walls around your electrical components for warmth, and your ability to treat in there is challenging.
 So, traps help you by allowing the roach to do the hard part and take the food back to the others.

-For small to medium size infestations, this method may work well.
+For small to medium size infestations of cockroaches in your kitchen cabinets, this method may work well.
 However, once the problem gets out of control, then setting a few traps around your home will not resolve the issue.

 An effective way to help with roaches is by using your vacuum cleaner.
 The vacuums with the clear containers you can empty work best.
 Just make sure you empty it after you suck them up, as they can escape and get back into the home.
 Using a suction hose, you can clean along baseboards and grab any critters that you see.

 While this is a great way to assist and can easily pick-up eggs to avoid new babies joining your home, it’s not adequate by itself.
-It’s certainly not going to hurt anything, but you will need more than just a vacuum to combat roaches.
+It’s certainly not going to hurt anything, but you will need more than just a vacuum to combat cockroaches in your kitchen cabinets.

 Flushing agents are great for getting roaches out of hiding.
 It’s an aerosol that is put into cracks and crevasses in your home to ensure the cockroaches come out and about.
 The goal is to find hot spots where the activity is excessive, so you can get into those areas and treat them.

 Flushing agents aren’t used solely as they must be followed with bait or dust to help kill them after you flush them out.
-So, it’s an essential first part of the process of getting rid of these pests, but it’s not going to resolve all the issues.
+So, it’s a great first part of the process of getting rid of these pests, but it’s not going to resolve all the issues.

-The roach eats the bait and takes some back to the colony to share.
+Those cockroaches in kitchen cabinets will eat the bait and take some back to the colony to share.
 They don’t die right away as they need time to carry it back to the nest for this treatment to be effective.
 However, it will slowly kill them by suffocating them.

 Liquid residual is a popular choice because it sprays poison in the areas of concern.
 It’s typically an odorless and non-staining treatment that can be used on carpets or hardwoods.
 Though it’s a bit more expensive than other treatment options, it can last for a few months after being sprayed.

-Most of these products will not only kill roaches but ants, spiders, palmetto bugs, and other pests that enter your home.
+Most of these products will not only kill cockroaches in your kitchen cabinets but ants, spiders, palmetto bugs, and other pests that enter your home.
 Additionally, they can be used both inside and out.
 Spraying around your doorways and keeping them from coming in is a good idea when you’re continually fighting these bugs.

 Knowing When to Call for Help

-The roaches in the state of New Jersey can be a real battle to fight.
+Cockroaches in kitchen cabinets in the state of New Jersey can be a real battle to fight.
 As soon as you think you’re making some headway with these pests, they can be back for round two.
-They can cause hundreds of dollars in damages from lost food or even chewing on your books.
-They’re not a bug that you want in your home with all the diseases they carry.
+Cockroaches can cause hundreds of dollars in damages from lost food or even chewing on your valuables such as books.
+They’re also not a bug that you want in your home with all the diseases they carry.

-Lastly, when you’ve tried many of these methods, and they seem to fail, then it’s time to call in the professionals.
-Having a knowledgeable exterminator can save you money.
-When you figure all the time and effort you’ve spent in supplies fighting these bugs, you could pay a professional who will get it right the first time.
+When many of these methods are tried and fail, then it’s time to call in the professionals at Kapture Pest Control.
+Having an expert from Kapture can save you money—when you figure all the time and effort you’ve spent in supplies fighting these bugs, you could pay us to get it right the first time.